 Navarin of lamb is a rustic French recipe and although it is a stew it’s light in flavour, packed full of fresh spring veg and given a further lift by the last minute addition of a fistful of herbs.
 It’s a one-pot dish too, saving on the washing up, always a bonus in my view.
 It’s not a classic for nothing: this one is a keeper.

-Breast of lamb, or lamb belly as everyone seems to call it these days, is a really cheap cut and like most cheap cuts it benefits from long, slow cooking.
+Breast of lamb, or lamb belly, is a really cheap cut and like most cheap cuts it benefits from long, slow cooking.
 A lot of people are put off by its fattiness, but cook it this way and it’ll be meltingly tender and not at all greasy.

-You can use neck chops instead of the belly if you prefer, or a combination, and ring the changes on the vegetables according to taste and availability.
+You can use neck chops instead of the belly if you prefer, or a combination.
+I’ve also made this with kid chops.
+And you can ring the changes on the vegetables according to taste and availability.

 Navarin of Lamb